Changissnz/selfinterest/README.md

 labeled words such as "autonomy" and "independence", is one component in a comprehensive illumination of self-interest, and does speak to the selfishness capable by the self.

+## More on philosophies of self-interest #45

+How can the self be thought of in ways that cannot be captured by conceiving understanding of the individual, from their self, in formats of artificial axioms?
+There is an undeniable emotive body in any typical human being; the straight-faced stoic is not spared from this condition, and is praised only for maintaining an air of resolute and tempered expression in conditions that would make an emotionalist berserk or tearfully insane.
+The human being, a "social creature", and by this label predictable in aspects concerning their sociality and social network, such as the spatiotemporal event of interaction and the resources possible to be exchanged through the social connection, and also a "creature of habit", whose habits of patterns become observable and quantitatively measurable in some ways, like clockwork, can be understood by artificial axioms defined for these traits and the spatiotemporal matches of the actual with the expected, by use of these artificial axioms, serve as confirmation tests of the degree of understanding this human being.